timbergus/modern_cpp_template/README.md

-# Modern C++ Playground
+# Modern C++ Template

-A playground for experimenting with modern C++ features and libraries.
-It can be used as template for your own projects.
+A template for experimenting with modern C++ features and libraries.
+It can be used as a starting point for your own projects.

+To use it, in GitHub, click on "Use this template" button.

-To use it, clone the repository and open it in your favorite IDE.
+Then, clone the new repository and open it in your favorite IDE.
 You can then build and run the example code provided in the `src` directory.

 ## Requirements

-- C++23 compatible compiler
+- C++23 compatible compiler.
-- Make for tooling
+- Make for tooling.
-- CMake for building
+- CMake for building.
-- VSCode with C++ extension
+- VSCode with C++ extension.

 ## Getting Started